kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 - One convention that you may have seen is using a prefix and a colon to group scripts, for example `build:dev` and `build:prod`.
 This can be helpful to create groups of scripts that are easier to identify by their prefixes.

 ## Jamstack
 Jamstack is a frontend architecture and stands for **J**avascript, **A**PIs, and **M**arkup stack.
 In this architecture, the frontend and the backend are completely separate.
 All interactions with the backend and third parties are done using APIs.
-Markup that incorporates Javascript, is pre-built into static assets, served to a client from a CDN, and relies on reusable APIs for its functionalities.
+Markup that incorporates Javascript, is pre-built into static assets, served to a client from a CDN, and relies on reusable APIs for its functionalities. **(essentially meaning static hosting + services)**

 Jamstack sites have better performance, are easier to secure and scale, and cost a lot less than sites built with traditional architectures.
 Pre-building pages ensure that any errors can be detected early enough.
 Most importantly, Jamstack allows teams to outsource complex services to vendors who provide, maintain, and secure APIs used on their sites.
 The APIs can provide specific functionality to static sites like payments, authentication, search, image uploads using Paypal, Auth0, Algolia, Cloudinary.

 The most common types of Jamstack site build tools include static site generators (SSG) and headless content management systems (CMS). **Static site generators** are build tools that add content to templates and produce static web pages of a site.
 These generators can be used for Jamstack sites.
 Some well-known site generators include Hugo, Gatsby, Jekyll, Next.js, etc.

 There are two points in time that you can integrate dynamic content into a Jamsack application:
 - **Build time** - A Jamstack application may load data from files, APIs, third-party services or even a database at build time.
 You can think of it like a content cache that applies to all your site’s users.
 Parts of the cache may need to be refreshed at specific intervals - that could be once a month, once a day or even multiple times a day dependent on the type of content.